Shashi717/NASAImageLibrary/README.md

 ### If I had more time I'll
 - add tests for data decoding, view models
+- add support for Light and Dark modes
+- search by location and photographer
 - fix the scrolling issue when loading next page
+- better performant network calls
 - add more UI refinements
-- add support for Light and Dark modes
-- better performant network calls

 ### I placed the emphasis on
 - network calls and data models